mrverdant13/esp32-pm-vsc-extension/README.md

 **NOTE:** Keep in mind that this command will suffix some files listed in a warning.

 ### Build, flash, monitor and clean regular `make` commands:
 These commands are often used with ESP32 projects based on GNU Make.
-They can be used with their corresponding extension command.
+They can be used with their corresponding extension command as long as the current workspace is an ESP32-PM project.

 ----------